Keene State awards several categories of grants and scholarships that don’t have to be repaid.

 With an annual award of $1,400, students must be a NH resident, be eligible for a Federal Pell grant, enrolled full time, and working on their 1st bachelor’s degree.

-The annual award is $800, students must be a NH resident, have a zero EFC, and be working on their 1st bachelor’s degree.
+The annual award is $1,300, students must be a NH resident, have a zero or negative SAI, and be working on their 1st bachelor’s degree.

 Vermont State Grant

 Our neighbors in Vermont may use their VT Incentive grant while attending KSC.
-VT students must be enrolled full time, and meet all of the established criteria for the VT Incentive grant.
-Please visit www.VSAC.org for more information.
+VT students must be enrolled full time and meet all of the established criteria for the VT Incentive grant.
+Please visit (www.VSAC.org for more information).
+Students must complete the FAFSA each year to be considered.

 New England Regional Student Program – Keene State College participates in the New England Board of Higher Education’s Regional Student Program.
 Each New England state university offers a number of undergraduate curricula which are open to students from the other New England states.
 Students enrolled under this program pay a reduced out-of-state tuition rate.
 Further information about eligible programs is available at https://nebhe.org/our-programs/students-parents/